RevatureRobert/pet-tribble-SamDanielEngineering/README.md

 Connect to the Database Using the JDBC API.
 By the end of this step, you should have full CRUD capabilities for the models.

 ### Servlet: 10 Points
-Add the servlet API to the project and create a custom servlet
+Add the Controller.servlet API to the project and create a custom Controller.servlet
-> Either annotation or deployment descriptor regisration of servlet is acceptable.
+> Either annotation or deployment descriptor regisration of Controller.servlet is acceptable.

 ### Endpoints: 5 Points Each
 Create URL enpoints that correspond to CRUD operations on the models.
 These endpoints should follow RESTFul operations (resources and verbs).